kekscode/trumpeltier/README.md

 * `storage/save\_to_mongo.py` saves json from fetch\_timeline into mongodb
 * `analytics/trumpeltier.py` prints plain text tweets from database to feed into analytics

+Some analytics need corpora from NLTK.
+See [download instructions][1].

 ## Try

 * Start a local mongodb